 (iv) the key areas of quality control of cosmetic and dermatological products, including chemical and physical analysis (e. g. liquid chromatography, Uv-Vis spectrophotometry), product stability and factors influencing the storage and shelf-life (see details).

 Option A – Cosmetic and Pharmaceutical Research (half of the students)

 - Safety Evaluation.
-The course will address potential off-target effects as well as knowledge on how to perform safety assessments and toxicological profiles of cosmetic and dermatological products, evaluating the risks of their application to healthy human skin under normal and foreseeable use conditions.
+The course will address potential off-target effects as well as knowledge on how to perform safety assessments and toxicological profiles of cosmetic and dermatological products, evaluating the risks of their application to healthy human skin under normal and foreseeable use conditions (see details).

 - Pre-clinical regulatory and quality compliance issues world-wide.
-The student will be provided with the main laws and regulations for cosmetics and drugs for exploitation, including good laboratory and manufacturing practices, requirements for registration, and labelling.
+The student will be provided with the main laws and regulations for cosmetics and drugs for exploitation, including good laboratory and manufacturing practices, requirements for registration, and labelling (see details).

 - Scientific skills in preclinical studies.
-The student at the end of the course will be able to cope with the scientific literature and with writing a scientific paper, divulgate and marketing skills.
+The student at the end of the course will be able to cope with the scientific literature and with writing a scientific paper, divulgate and marketing skills (see details).